galanodel2010/ee462/Project_2/README.md

   * Comment on the results.
 2.  * Calculate the duty cycle that should be applied to the motor to operate at half of its rated speed under rated load torque, in forward motoring mode.
   * Apply a step change to the duty cycle applied to the motor drive from the value in (1) to (2).
 Obtain armature voltage, current, torque and speed waveforms.
-  * Comment on the results.
+  * Comment on the results and the operating modes.
+Use power semiconductor device waveforms to prove your statement.
 3.  * Apply a step change to the duty cycle from the value in (2) to in (1).
 Obtain armature voltage, current, torque and speed waveforms.
+  * Comment on the results and the operating modes.
+Use power semiconductor device waveforms to prove your statement.
 4.  * Calculate the duty cycle that should be applied to the motor to operate at its rated speed under rated load torque, in reverse motoring mode.
   * Apply the transition from forward motoring to reverse motoring mode with proper gate signals.
-Obtain torque and speed waveforms.
+Obtain armature voltage, current, torque and speed waveforms.
-  * Comment on the results.
+  * Comment on the results and the operating modes.
+Use power semiconductor device waveforms to prove your statement.

-Comment on the practical limitations of the methods
+5. * Comment on the practical limitations of the methods.
+  * Propose methods for the transitions.

-### Closed loop control: ???
+### Closed loop control:
-1. Speed loop
-2. Current loop
-3. Voltage loop

-* DC link voltage ripple comment
+1. * Propose and implement a PID type current controller for the DC motor drive for start-up.
+The aim is to accelerate the motor from standstill to its rated speed with 150% of its rated torque (hence 150% of its rated current).
+Constant load torque (rated) should be applied to the motor.
+Obtain armature voltage, current, torque and speed waveforms.
+ * Propose and implement a hysteresis (on-off) type current controller for the DC motor drive for start-up.
+The same requirements and specifications are valid as in (1).
+Obtain armature voltage, current, torque and speed waveforms.
+ * Compare the two methods and comment.
+Note that, the torque (or current reference will be provided by the user with this type of control.
+2. * Now, add a speed controller to your model, which generates the torque (or current) reference for the current controller.
+Notice that, this reference was applied by hand in the previous part.
+Now, the the control loops are combined together.
+This method is called double loop control.
+Also note that, speed reference will be set by the user, this time.
+* Test your controller by applying step change to the speed reference.
+* Explain brifly how this type of control system works, theoretically.
+HINT: If you write down very basic analytical models (differential equations), it will help you a lot.
+You can also utilize waveforms for your explanation.
+* Comment on the performance of your controller.

 ### Part II (5+3 pts).